ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

 ## Django configuration

-Make sure you add to the django app and the scrapy project to the settings of your django proyect `django-project/django-project/settings.py`:
+Make sure you add to the django app and the scrapy project to the settings of your django project `django-project/django-project/settings.py`:

 {% highlight python %}
 INSTALLED_APPS = [